xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 We have five main tools that we use to communicate and manage our work.
 One is Google Suite, (which includes emails, spreadsheets and the word processing).
-Next is JIRA, Confluence and Bitbucket for project management and source control, and finally Slack for online and realtime communication.
+Next is JIRA, Confluence and Bitbucket for project management and source control, and finally Slack for online and real-time communication.

 # Context based channels and JIRA

 When we started using Slack, the most obvious thing to do was to use the channels feature to separate our conversation within context.
-You'd talk about devops in _devops_ , or talk about technical books in _library_ or engineering stuff in _engineering_ .
+You'd talk about DevOps in _devops_ , or talk about technical books in _library_ or engineering stuff in _engineering_ .
 Things get pretty wild quickly, as we talked about different stuff each day.